-Our inclusive curriculum prepares you to succeed at the next level of your career, whether that's working in an environmental testing lab, a biomedical research lab, or a local, state, or federal agency such as the Centers for Disease Control or the US Fish and Wildlife Service.
+Our inclusive curriculum prepares you to succeed at the next level of your career, whether that's working in an a biomedical research lab, an environmental testing lab, or a local, state, or federal agency such as the Centers for Disease Control or the US Fish and Wildlife Service.